 Scott H. DeValk, Psy.D., LCSW

-His practicum and internship trainings have taken place at Mendel Catholic High School, the Community Center Foundation and Holy Cross Hospital.
-His doctoral training was achieved at Will County Mental Health, the Dreikurs Psychological Services Center, and Kendall County Behavioral Health Services.
+His practicum and internship trainings have taken place at Mendel Catholic High School, the Community Center Foundation, and Holy Cross Hospital.
+His doctoral training was fulfilled at Will County Mental Health, the Dreikurs Psychological Services Center, and Kendall County Behavioral Health Services.

-Dr. De Valk’s professional focus is on managing the length and frequency of counseling in relation to diagnosis and global assessment of functioning.
-This continuing interest stems from his dissertation that examined the correlation between these factors.
+His research focus is on managing the length and frequency of counseling from diagnosis to reduction of symptoms.
+This interest stems from his dissertation that examined the correlation between these factors.

 Email: scott@lifeworkcounseling.net